jhavenz/ripht-php-sapi/README.md

 The goal: provide a convenience layer to encourage development of additional Rust tooling for PHP.

-Status: WIP — this crate is not yet released; I'm very close as of 2025-12-16

 ## Requirements

 This crate requires PHP built with the embed SAPI as a static library: